 Leavings is a literary magazine dedicated to the work of poets, artists, and thinkers.
 We publish new issues whenever we want, or whenever we have enough work to compile a full length issue.
 We publish online and in print, and all submissions are considered for inclusion in both our full length issues, and our "Monthly Features."
 We are open to submissions of poetry, prose, both fiction and nonfiction, artwork, and photography.
 Our goal is to respond to all submissions within six to eight months, and any correspondence should be sent to our email: firstname.lastname@example.org.
 It is our belief that all working artists should be compensated for their work, and we therefore pay all contributors fifteen dollars per accepted piece; the simple truth, though, is that your work is worth so much more to us than the fifteen dollars we can offer.
-We take our name, Leavings, from a poem by Stanley Plumly, the late, great poet and professor who began the MFA program at UMD more than twenty-five years ago.
+We take our name, Leavings, from a poem of the same title by Stanley Plumly, the late, great poet and professor who authored more than ten books.

 We believe in the autonomy and power of art; that is to say, we value writing that does not subordinate itself to a social situation, but rather stands as its own entity.
 We take inspiration from an art group of the late 1960’s, Black Mask, whose name later changed to Up Against the Wall Motherfucker, a phrase taken from a poem by Amiri Baraka.
 We likewise take influence from publications ranging from Lana Turner to American Poetry Review, and many in between.
 Our goal, however, is to stand as a unique and original magazine, similar but different from the aforementioned platforms, and appealing to both art aficionados and communities more removed from academia and literary publications.
 Our vision of Leavings relies on our collective, a nonhierarchical group of artists in which each member works together with equal say to make decisions concerning the magazine.